DuLiCS/LeetCodeRush/README.md

 # LeetCodeRush

-LeetCode problem code of C++ Java and Python3 version.
+LeetCode problems code of C++ Java and Python3 version.